arvindh07/namaste-react/Doink/Epi 5 - Lets get hooked.md

 ## hooks🔥🔥

 - we have a special variable in react, that is created by hook(provided by react)
-- they r just normal js utility functions
+- hooks r just normal js utility functions

 ## useState hook